Splitting and Parallelizing of Quantum Convolutional Neural Networks for Learning Translationally Symmetric Data: Measurement efficiency in sp-QCNN

-Here $\sigma_0$ and $\sigma_\text{sp}$ are the standard deviations (i.e., square root of variance) of the Gaussians followed by an estimated expectation value in nonsplitting and sp-QCNNs with the same number of shots.
-This quantity means that the shot number required to achieve a certain estimation accuracy using sp-QCNN is $1/r$-times fewer than that using nonsplitting QCNN.
-In the next section, we will demonstrate the efficiency of sp-QCNN for a concrete task using this quantity.
+Here $\sigma_0$ and $\sigma_\text{sp}$ are the standard deviations (i.e., square root of variance) of the Gaussians followed by estimated expectation values in the nonsplitting and sp-QCNNs with the same number of shots.
+This quantity means that the shot number required to achieve a certain estimation accuracy using the sp-QCNN is $1/r$-times fewer than that using the nonsplitting QCNN.
+In the next section, we will demonstrate the efficiency of the sp-QCNN for a concrete task using this quantity.